kimdrezdon/portfolio/README.md

 # Static Node.js and Express Site

+### Techdegree Project 6

 This project is my portfolio, created using server-side JavaScript, Node.js, Express and Pug.

 An error message is displayed when a user navigates to a path that does not exist.